railsuser2014/openobject-doc-book-en/source/install/linux/server/opensuse.rst

 Install PostgreSQL 8.2.x with yast2 softwaremanager.

-.. note: Now PostgreSQL 8.3 works with TinyERP 4.2 with 4.2.3.2 and later
+.. note:: Now PostgreSQL 8.3 works with TinyERP 4.2 with 4.2.3.2 and later

 Launch PostgreSQL
 #################